 If you do not pay your payroll tax, your customer will be held liable.
 To prevent liability for payroll tax and turnover tax, your customer may ask you to set up a blocked account (G account) with the Dutch Tax and Customs Administration.

 11. Check whether a Collective Labour Agreement applies to your business

 Some sectors in the Netherlands have concluded a Collective Labour Agreement (CAO).
 If the CAO has been declared mandatory by the Ministry of Social Affairs and Employment, you as a foreign employer must observe a number of key provisions.

-12. Pay at least the minimum wage and holiday allowance
+12. Pay at least the Dutch minimum wage and holiday allowance

-Everyone working in the Netherlands is entitled to the statutory minimum wage and a holiday allowance.
-As a foreign employer, you also have to pay at least this minimum wage.
+Everyone working in the Netherlands is entitled to the Dutch minimum wage and a holiday allowance.
+As a foreign employer, you also have to pay at least this Dutch minimum wage.

 13. Comply with the rules on working hours and holiday entitlements